metamorph-inc/openmeta-mms/docs/resultsbrowser/resultsbrowser.rst

 Column Headers
 ^^^^^^^^^^^^^^

-**Title**

-The title of the job, as generated at the time of execution by the Master Interpreter.
+**Title:** The title of the job, as generated at the time of execution by the Master Interpreter.

-**Test Bench Name**

-This name is taken from the OpenMETA model at the time of execution by the Master Interpreter.
+**Test Bench Name:** This name is taken from the OpenMETA model at the time of execution by the Master Interpreter.

-**Working Directory**

-This the directory that the job is executing or was executed in.
+**Working Directory:** This the directory that the job is executing or was executed in.
 You can open this directory by right-clicking a job and selecting 'Open in Explorer' or by highlighting the job and clicking 'Open Selected Job in Explorer.'

-**Status**

-This is the current status of the job, according to the Job Manager.
+**Status:** This is the current status of the job, according to the Job Manager.
 The possible values are as follows:

 -  Succeeded: The job was executed and finished without errors.